 A company has a practice of selling goods based on the orders procured by the agents.
-The company raises the invoice of customers and sends the goods directly to them.
+The company raises the invoice of a customer and sends the goods directly to the customers.
 But the documents for sale are sent through the bank and the buyer has to effect payment to the bank and obtain the documents for taking possession of goods from the carrier.
-On March, 31 2012, goods worth of 10,000,000 UAH were sold and the documents are in the bank, which were not cleared on the due date.
+On March, 31 2012, goods worth of UAH 10,000,000 have been sold and the documents are in the bank, which have not been declared on the due date.
 The company has included the sales in the turnover for the year ending 2012.
 Decide whether and when the sales can be accounted.

-Fred Corporation presented the following balance sheet information (Table 7.4).
+Fred Corporation presented the following balance sheet information (tabl.7.4).